squid-cache/squid-cache.github.io/MultipleInstances.rst

  * SquidConf:http_port
   either the various squids run on different ports, or on different IP addresses.
 In the latter case the syntax to be used is {{{1.2.3.4:3128}}} and {{{1.2.3.5:3128}}}
  * SquidConf:icp_port, SquidConf:snmp_port
   same as with http_port.
-If you don need ICP and SNMP, just disable them by setting them to 0.
+If you do not need ICP and SNMP, just disable them by setting them to 0.
  * SquidConf:access_log, SquidConf:cache_log
   you want to have different logfiles for you different squid instances.
-Squid '''might''' even work when all log to the same files, but the result would probably be a garbled mess
+Squid '''might''' even work when all log to the same files, but the result would probably be a garbled mess.
  * SquidConf:pid_filename
   this file '''must''' be changed.
 It is used by squid to detect a running instance and to send various internal messages (i.e. {{{squid -k reconfigure}}})
  * SquidConf:cache_dir
-  make sure that no overlapping cache_dirs exist.
+  make sure that no overlapping directories exist.
 Squids do not coordinate when accessing them, and shuffling stuff around each others' playground is a '''bad thing ^TM^'''
  * SquidConf:include
   to reduce duplication mistakes break shared pieces of config (ACL definitions etc) out into separate files which SquidConf:include pulls into each of the multiple squid.conf at the right places.